ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 None.
 Note that this is a departure from the CF conventions, which use surface_ as a prefix.
-This is to maintain consistency with all other level qualifiers that are used as _at_level-qualifier as suffix.
+This is to maintain consistency with all other level qualifiers that are used as _at_level-qualifier (i.e. as suffix).

 Suffixes
 ^^^^^^^^